Reigate: Church of St Mary Magdalene

 The medieval rood screen, separating the chancel from the nave, was restored by Woodyer, who was also responsible for much of the current stained glass.
-There are several 17th- and 18th-century monuments inside the church, the largest of which a memorial to Richard Labroke (d.
+There are several 17th- and 18th-century monuments inside the church, the largest of which is a memorial to Richard Labroke (d.
 1730) who is depicted in Roman dress, flanked by the figures of Justice and Truth.

 Reigate Mill Church

 Reigate Heath Windmill was built c.
 1765 and was last worked by wind in 1862.
 The weatherboarded upper section of the post mill holds the sails and sits above the brick roundhouse below.
 The roundhouse was converted into a chapel of ease to the Church of St Mary Magdalen in 1880 and services are held in the building during the summer months.
 It is thought to be the only windmill to be used as a church in England.

 Reigate Heath Church

 Reigate Heath Church, on Flanchford Road, was built in 1907 as a chapel of ease to St Mary Magdalen.
 It is constructed from corrugated galvanised iron and is typical of the tin tabernacles, built around the same time.